autocrypt/autocrypt/doc/level1.rst

 ``ui-recommendation`` can take four possible values:

  * ``disable``: Disable or hide any UI that would allow the user to choose to encrypt the message.
+This happens iff encryption is not immediately possible.

  * ``discourage``: Enable UI that would allow the user to choose to encrypt the message, but do not default to encryption.
 If the user